dvy246/transformer/README.md

 # Transformer Implementation from Scratch

 This project implements a Transformer model from scratch using PyTorch, following the original "Attention Is All You Need" paper.
-The implementation is designed for educational purposes to help understand the inner workings of the Transformer architecture.

 ## Table of Contents
 - [Overview](#overview)